 Cons of the Darling Nigeria Crochet Mambo Twists

-- It is heavy – Like it literally pulls my neck backwards.
+- It is heavy – Like it literally pulls my neck backward.
 No Jokes!!

 - It gets frizzy like almost immediately after installation